daniarherikurniawan/SPARK/README.md

 ```

 ### Slow down the link/network
 > You can modify the bandwidth by declaring the necessary value in the ns file.
 The detail tutorial about the syntax can be found at [https://wiki.emulab.net/wiki/Emulab/wiki/nscommands](https://wiki.emulab.net/wiki/Emulab/wiki/nscommands) If you need to modify the bandwidth on the fly, then you can use the menu in the Emulab project called ***Modify Traffic Shaping***.
-You should check the *save* and then click the *execute* button
+After entering the needed bandwidth value, you should check the **save** and then click the **execute** button.

 ## 3. Unstructured Notes for Debugging